Wisdom Tooth Extractions Bellingham

 Our team will only recommend removing wisdom teeth if they pose a threat to your future oral health or are causing you severe pain.
 We also recommend extraction when there isn’t enough room in your mouth to allow them to grow in, which could cause orthodontic issues, as well as increase your risk of cavities.

-What to Expect from the Procedure?
+What to Expect from the Wisdom Tooth Extraction Procedure

 Recovering from Wisdom Tooth Extraction